dicefuji/SpaceInvader/README.md

-# Space Invaders with Prolog AI
+# Space Invaders with Intelligent AI Strategies

-A recreation of the classic Space Invaders game with AI opponents controlled through Prolog logic.
+A recreation of the classic Space Invaders game with advanced AI opponents controlled through Prolog-driven strategies.

 ## Project Overview

-This project features:
+This project enhances the classic Space Invaders game with:
-- A Python/Pygame-based Space Invaders game engine
+- A Python/Pygame-based game engine with smooth graphics
-- Prolog-driven AI for alien invaders
+- Prolog-driven AI with three distinct intelligent strategies
+- Comprehensive testing tools to evaluate and visualize AI behavior
-- CLI-based Prolog bridge for cross-platform compatibility
+- Cross-platform compatibility through CLI-based Prolog integration
-- Smooth player movement with dual update system
-- Sprite-based graphics with classic Space Invaders look
+- Detailed statistical analysis of AI performance
+- Row-based strategy assignment for varied gameplay experience

+## AI Strategy System

-- Multiple AI strategies with different alien behaviors
+The game features three distinct AI strategies for alien firing behavior:

+1. **Direct Targeting**: Top-row aliens fire when the player is directly below them, creating a reactive but predictable pattern.

+2. **Predictive Targeting**: Middle-row aliens predict where the player will be based on movement direction, creating a more challenging experience for players who move consistently.

+3. **Crossfire Trap Pattern**: Bottom-row aliens coordinate to create a trap zone around the player that dynamically adjusts based on movement, making it difficult to escape bullets by using standard dodging techniques.

 ## Project Structure

+- `space_invaders.py`: Main game script
+- `strategy_tester.py`: Specialized tool for testing and analyzing AI strategies
 - `engine/`: Core game engine components
   - `entity.py`: Base entity class for all game objects
   - `player.py`: Player spaceship implementation